Tag Archives | absence management

 Melissa Burdorf October 24, 2013

-courtesy of wikimedia commons The US Department of Labor (DOL) has stepped up its Family and Medical Leave Act (FMLA) enforcement efforts as reflected in several settlements of FMLA lawsuits.
-While the monetary amounts of these settlements may not… continue
+The US Department of Labor (DOL) has stepped up its Family and Medical Leave Act (FMLA) enforcement efforts as reflected in several settlements of FMLA lawsuits.
+While the monetary amounts of these settlements may not always devastate an employer’s… continue

 Marta Moakley October 21, 2013